Home Connect--Log in to Renaissance Home Connect to monitor student progress in AR. View quizzes, points, and Book Level.

 Password information: birthday

-During the first week of school every child in grades 3-5 take the iReady Assessment on the computers in our classrooms or computer lab.
-This assessment provides your child’s teacher with an individualized reading level (Zone of Proximal Development—ZPD).
+During the first few weeks of school teachers use various assessments and student conferences to provide your child with an individualized reading level (Zone of Proximal Development—ZPD).
+This level is fluid and will change throughout the year.
 Your child’s teacher explains that reading zone to your child and assigns a range of book levels for your child to read.
 By providing each child with an individual reading level, our teachers can ensure that the material each child is reading is appropriately challenging without being too difficult or too easy.

-After your child reads the Accelerated Reader book, he/she takes a computerized quiz containing between five and twenty questions.
+After your child reads the Accelerated Reader book, he/she can take a computerized quiz containing between five and twenty questions.
+The child may not use the book for the testing.
 If your child passes the quiz, he/she will earn points based on the length and difficulty of the book.
 Each time a test is taken, your child will receive a TOPS report.
 This report tells the teacher and the parent how the child scored on the book.
 If the book is on an appropriately challenging level, the percent correct should be between 85 and 92.
 If your child is consistently scoring below 85, either the books are too difficult, or your child is not reading carefully enough.
 If your child is consistently scoring above 92, the books are too easy, and your child’s teacher will increase the reading range for your child.

 We would also like to stress the importance of reading for enjoyment.
 Your child may be interested in books well below or above their reading level and it is important to support that interest in order to create lifelong readers.
 We, at Ridgewood, make sure students are comprehending their reading through AR but we also want to cultivate authentic readers through reading for enjoyment, interest and information.